lingtalfi/Escaper/README.md

-A tool to escape strings.
+A tool helping with string escaping.